siggame/colisee-builder/README.md

 ## Description

 The purpose of this application is to provide a service to the ACM SIG-Game Web team to build competitor code.
 A competitor will log into the Web team's general user interface and upload a new zip file to submit to the tournament.
 The Web team will request this service to add this zip file to the queue.
 The builder will give back a unique ID of the build and the web team will occasionally ping the service to check if the build has finished.
-When the build has finished, the Web team will retrieve the gamelog as well as the built Docker Image from the service in a reasonable amount of time[1].
+When the build has finished, the Web team will retrieve the build output.

-> [1] Given that the competition is 24 hours, and that a competitor will expect the build to be running in a live environment ASAP, we can assume a reasonable amount time is defined as 5 minutes.
-At any point in time beyond 5 minutes, the builder service cannot guarantee that the requested data was preserved.
-Ideally the Web Server will retrieve the data within **5 seconds** of the build being completed.
+The builder is designed to connect to an image build system and image repository.
+The image build system which the builder relies on currently is Docker.
+The image repository needs to be compatible with the Docker daemon and also should support queries to verify that the image was successfully pushed to that repository.

 ## Getting Started